Adrianoski/AIaaS/README.md

 ##  How to Run the Server

-Navigate to the backend directory and launch the Flask server:
+Navigate to the backend directory and launch the Flask server by running

 ```bash
 cd backend